giantswarm/docs/src/content/reference/kernel-settings/_index.md

 ---
 title: Kernel settings
-description: Complete list of the Kernel settings we apply to all cluster nodes, be it master or worker.
+description: Complete list of the kernel settings we apply to all cluster nodes, be it master or worker.
 layout: subsection
 weight: 300
 user_questions: